-Anemia is a frequent condition in even milder stages of chronic renal disease, mainly due to decreased synthesis of erythropoietin.
+Anemia is a frequent condition even in milder stages of chronic renal disease, mainly due to decreased synthesis of erythropoietin.
 Non-hemodynamic mechanisms of body adaptation to anemia include increased oxygen extraction in tissues, mediated by increased 2,3-diphosphoglycerate levels.
-Mechanisms of hemodynamic compensation of anemia are complex: 1.
-Reduced afterload due to a decrease in systemic vascular resistance; 2.
-Increased preload due to an increase in venous return; 3.
-Increased left ventricular function attributed to increased sympathetic activity and inotropic factors.
+Mechanisms of hemodynamic compensation of anemia are complex: 1) reduced afterload due to a decrease in systemic vascular resistance, 2) increased preload due to an increase in venous return, and 3) increased left ventricular function attributed to increased sympathetic activity and inotropic factors.
 Increased left ventricular performance can result from an increased preload (Frank-Starling mechanism) and from changes in inotropic state in relation to high sympathetic activity or inotropic factors (Muller et al. 1991).
 In chronic anemia, typical for ESRD, long-lasting flow/volume overload and increased cardiac work lead to progressive cardiac enlargement and to the left ventricular hypertrophy (Parfrey et al. 1991).
-The alterations in cardiac function are accompanied by simultaneous remodelling of the large conduit arteries (London et al. 1996).
-Indeed, in dialysis patients, anemia is associated with LVH, left ventricular dilatation, congestive heart failure, increased hospitalization rate, and increased mortality(Foley et al. 1996, Ma et al. 1999, Madore et al. 1997).
-In patients on dialysis, treatment of anemia with erythropoietin alters both the function and the structure of the left ventricle.
-It decreases the stroke volume and heart rate, and decreases the cardiac output and left ventricular work (Fellner et al. 1993).
-Older studies showed optimistic data of mortality risk decrease (Moecks 2000).
-Recent studies compared the lower and higher target hemoglobin values (10.5-11.5 g/dl and 13.0-13.5 g/dl, respectively).
-They failed to show any benefit of higher target hemoglobin value except for better quality of life (Drueke et al. 2006, Singh et al. 2006).
-In a meta-analysis, patients in the higher target value group had higher mortality (Phrammintikul et al. 2007).
-It was speculatively explained by increased rate of thromboses, including infarctions as a result of both higher hematocrite, and by some direct effects of erythropoietin favoring inflammatory states.
+The alterations in cardiac function are accompanied by simultaneous remodeling of the large conduit arteries (London et al. 1996).
+Indeed, in dialysis patients, anemia is associated with LVH, left ventricular dilatation, congestive heart failure, increased hospitalization rate, and increased mortality (Foley et al. 1996a,b, Ma et al. 1999, Madore et al. 1997).